Moving to New York?

 New York: Visa Categories and Application

 After You’ve Made Up Your Mind: Applying for a Visa

-While immigrant visas are processed at the National Visa Center, applications for non-immigrant visas are usually dealt with at a US Embassy or Consulate in the applicant´s home country.
-However, most categories require the applicant´s prospective or current employer to file a petition with the US Citizenship and Immigration Services first.
+While immigrant visa applications are processed at the National Visa Center, applications for nonimmigrant visas are usually handled by a US embassy or consulate in the applicant’s home country.
+Nonetheless, most categories require the applicant’s prospective or current employer to file a petition with the USCIS first.

 As mentioned, an approved Labor Certification from the US Department of Labor might be required as well.
 As soon as you receive your approved Form I-129 petition, you should arrange a personal interview at your nearest US embassy or consulate, using the receipt number on the petition.